jTelegram/jTelegramBotAPI-ext/jtelegrambotapi-ext-datepicker/README.md

 # jTelegram Extensions: Date Picker

-The Date Picker component allows users to easily select a date.
+The Date Picker component allows users to easily select dates.

-It generates `InlineKeyboardMarkup` instances to represent calendars.
+It uses menus and instances of `InlineKeyboardMarkup` to represent calendars.

 It is fully localisable, using instances of `java.util.Locale`.
 Day and month names are set to reflect the chosen locale.